Ezz-Saied/API_Pix/DEPLOYMENT.md

   - `DJANGO_ALLOWED_HOSTS=your-service.onrender.com`
   - `DJANGO_CSRF_TRUSTED_ORIGINS=https://your-service.onrender.com`
   - `DATABASE_URL=<value from PostgreSQL instance>`
+  - `EMAIL_HOST_USER=<your Gmail address>`
+  - `EMAIL_HOST_PASSWORD=<Gmail App Password>`
   - Any third-party API keys in use (Stripe, Google, etc.)

+**Note:** To get a Gmail App Password:
+1. Enable 2-Factor Authentication on your Google Account
+2. Go to Google Account → Security → 2-Step Verification → App Passwords
+3. Generate a new app password for "Mail"
+4. Use the generated 16-character password (not your regular Gmail password)

 ## 5. Run One-off Tasks
 From the service page, open the **Shell** and execute: